 Systemic steroids move through the blood to assist more parts of the body.

-Some of the most common brand names include:
+Some of the common generic and brand names include:

-- Mometasone (inhaled)
+- Mometasone (Nasonex spray)

 Some side effects can occur with topical, inhaled, and injected steroids.
 However, most side effects come from oral steroids.

-Side effects from inhaled corticosteroids can include:
+Side effects from

-- difficulty speaking
+- difficulty speaking (dysphonia)

 - oral thrush

-- loss of skin color
+- loss of skin color at injection site

 - high blood sugar